calhall/BlackWatch/README.md

 Adding new detection points to the BlackWatch solution can be easily done by accessing the Configurations page within the web interface.

+*Note* - As of the time of writing, there is currently only one client side library that aids in the implementation process.
+Contributions to this area will be greatly appreciated.

+## DISCLAIMER

+It is important to note that this project is still very much in development, and is therefore likely to contain a number of security flaws as well as application bugs.
+Improvements and recommendations are welcome.